-In discussion with me regarding your orthopedic condition, we have discussed the use of allograft tissue as an option in the treatment of your problem.
+In discussion with me regarding your orthopaedic condition, we have discussed the use of allograft tissue as an option in the treatment of your problem.
 This section was developed to educate you about allografts-what they are, their history, current guidelines and my experiences to help you make a well-informed decision in your care.

 Information about Allografts